P2P-Develop/PeyangSuperbAntiCheat/docs/README-en.md

 **WARNING: This repository has jokes in commit messages and source by developer(and a little contributor).
 If you want to introduce an anti-cheat plugin with high detection rate, please do not use this plugin.**
+***VERY WARNING***: **With this plugin, detectopm will run +4 timers at the same time.
+In other words, it may consume a certain amount of RAM or CPU, so please use a server with specifications.**

 ## Introduction